lorenzotomada/NS_continuation/tutorial.md

       }
     }
 ```
+Remark that these lines are the reason for which I ultimately chose to assemble the matrices depending on the mesh separately from the $C$ component.
+Indeed, in that case, the jacobian matrix $\mathcal{J}$ would be obtained by summing different components.
+On each component, however, empty constraints should be imposed, since the DBCs should hold for the solution of the linear system, and not at the time we use `constraints_used.distribute_local_to_global` on a single mesh matrix.

+Yet, due to the fact that the initial condition for the method is $0$ a.e., the function $\mathcal{\boldsymbol{F}}$ is equal to $0$ on $\boldsymbol{u}_0$, apart from a couple of entries.
+If it were exactly equal to $0$, being the matrix $\mathcal{J}$ nonsingular, the update would be nonzero, and Newton's method would be of no use.
+The fact that few entries differ from zero makes it possible to compute an update; however, the residual stagnates at high values, and the solution which is obtained is not phyisical.
+Contrarily, enforcing constraints ensures that more entries of the RHS are nonzero and allows to get close to the real solution very fast.

+It would be natural to try to impose the constraints after assembling the system, but the `condense` method of an `AffineConstraints` object does not accept an `PETScWrappers::MPI::BlockSparseMatrix` object as input.

+---

-Now we compress the matrices and the RHS.
+Going back to the code, now we compress the matrices and the RHS.
 In the case of the steady system, we also assemble the pressure mass matrix as done in step 57.
 ```cpp
     if (assemble_jacobian)
     {